-- 1. This will eliminate any confusion regarding whether synod should merely appoint a convener or whether synod should appoint a chairman and reporter. - 2.
-This is consistent with past practice (with one unexplained exception). - 3.
-There is wisdom in synod appointing a chairman and reporter for synodical committees where it appoints all the members.
-It requires the synodical advisory committee (which recommends) and synod (which appoints) to give attention to choosing men who are gifted in leadership, scholarship, writing, word processing, and other necessary skills for the committee's work.
+- This will eliminate any confusion regarding whether synod should merely appoint a convener or whether synod should appoint a chairman and reporter. - 2.
+This is consistent with past practice (with one unexplained exception). - There is wisdom in synod appointing a chairman and reporter for synodical committees where it appoints all the members.
+It requires the synodical advisory committee (which recommends) and synod b.
+Sending the Acts of Synod to churches with whom we have ecumenical relations.

+(which appoints) to give attention to choosing men who are gifted in leadership, scholarship, writing, word processing, and other necessary skills for the committee's work.
 It also eliminates any tension within the committee regarding choosing its own leadership.